Staten Island Grandparent’s Rights Lawyer

 The other stipulation states that a grandparent can sue when circumstances indicate that there are “conditions which equity would see fit to intervene.”
 This provision covers extraordinary circumstances such as the interruption of custody, which refers to cases where a parent relinquished custody voluntarily, and the grandparents lived with the child for over 2 years.
 Other “extraordinary circumstances” that the courts may consider are abuse and neglect.

-Whatever the grounds for a grandparent seeking visitation or custody, the court will always consider the best interests of the child.
-The courts evaluate various factors when determining a child’s best interests, and these include but not limited to;
+Whatever the grounds for a grandparent seeking visitation or custody, the court will always consider the interests of the child.
+The courts evaluate various factors when determining a child’s interests, and these include but not limited to;

 - Potential education opportunities